AnmolYaseen01/Power-Bi/README.md

 ## Customization

 Feel free to customize the dashboard to suit your specific needs.
 You can add additional visuals, modify existing ones, or adjust filters and parameters based on your organization's requirements.

+## Acknowledgments

+I would like to express my sincere gratitude to the PivotStats YouTube channel for providing invaluable insights and inspiration throughout the development of this project.
+The educational content on the channel played a pivotal role in shaping the direction and features of the Healthcare Data Analysis Dashboard.